 ||Costs NOT included in the program fee:

 If you are applying from Kyoto University, you have an opportunity to receive a scholarship to join VIA’s programs through the John Mung Program.
-The application deadline for the John Mung Program is December 2nd.
-After you pass the selection process by Kyoto University, please submit your VIA application by December 12th.
-A phone or Skype interview will be arranged shortly after December 7th.
+After you pass the selection process by Kyoto University, please submit your VIA application.

 Refer a Friend Award: